What is Speed Climbing?

 Speed climbing dates back to the origins of competitive climbing in 1940’s Soviet Russia where the time it took to complete long and difficult routes was a key scoring metric.
 Competing head-to-head was a common practice among Soviet climbers and introduced to the world in 1976 with the first international climbing competition held in the Russian city of Gagra.

 Modern speed climbing is a side-by-side battle for the fastest time on the fifteen meter wall.
-Dead flat and overhanging five degrees, the speed wall is a purpose built vertical track with two identical routes that never change.
+Dead flat and overhanging five degrees, the speed wall is a purpose-built vertical track with two identical routes that never change.
 Unlike bouldering and lead where climbers must quickly analyze and adapt to the problems and routes set specifically for each round, speed climbers can spend years mastering the muscle memory and discipline that can shaves fractions of a second from their time.
-The world’s fastest speed athletes ascend fifteen meters between 7.32 and 5.48 seconds.
+The world’s fastest speed athletes ascend fifteen meters between 6.99 and 5.48 seconds.
 Speed climbing is an intense burst of athletic energy that for the uninitiated, masks how difficult it really is.
-Speed times are recorded to 0.01 second using pressure plate foot triggers to start the clock and light sensors to stop.
+Speed times are recorded to 0.01 seconds using pressure plate foot triggers to start the clock and light sensors to stop.
 In this discipline, fastest to the top wins and a single false starts knocks a climber out of the race.
-In 2016, the IFSC awarded Perfect Descent the exclusive license to supply auto belays for world record speed events and their distinct yellow lanyard has become a familiar site at gyms and competitions around the world.
+In 2016, the IFSC awarded Perfect Descent the exclusive license to supply auto belays for world record speed events and their distinct yellow lanyard has become a familiar sight at gyms and competitions around the world.

 The World of Sport Climbing Competition